Best 3D printers under $1,000 in 2022

 3D Printer types

 While there are numerous classes of 3D printers, there are three main families.
 These are fused deposition modeling (FDM), stereolithography (SLA), and selective laser sintering (SLS).
-Selective laser sintering uses a laser to fuse powdered material, which is distributed across a bed with a roller.
+Selective laser sintering uses a laser to fuse powdered material, which is distributed across a with a roller.
 SLS printers are capable of delivering strong functional prints that are sturdy enough for immediate incorporation into manufactured systems.
 However, the SLS process is very expensive, and is out of reach for most DIY tinkerers.
 At the sub-$1000 price point, this article focuses on FDM and SLA printers.

 Fused deposition modeling

 FDM printers are the most common and economical 3D printers on the market.
 These printers use a superheated nozzle to extrude filament downward onto a heated, leveled tray, building the model up slice-by-slice.
-FDM printers are suitable for quick prototyping, proof of concepts, and finished projects, and tend to be more economical and user-.
+FDM printers are suitable for quick prototyping, proof of concepts, and finished projects, and tend to be more economical and user-friendly.
 FDM printers usually also deliver a greater build area than SLA printers for the price.

 Thermoplastics in FDM printers